 The insanely over-complicated bugs, modified at horrendous expense and trouble, and so very fragile in the field– they are winning, in the same way ants and wasps and termites always win– by throwing more and more of themselves at their goal, without qualms or thoughts of the waste, the expense.
 The poppy fields down the slope are the same color as this battlefield, green ichor and red blood.
 This field will grow beautiful crops next year, blooms redder than blood, pods oozing their bounty for hurt or healing.

 He turns his weapon towards the glittering beetle-things and pulls the trigger as soon as the first rank comes within range.
-The bullets thump into the carapaces and explode, destroying their hydraulics if not killing them outright.
+The bullets thump into the carapaces and explode, crippling their hydraulics if not killing them.

 Something that looks like a mantis unfurls itself, rising tall amongst the shorter bugs.
 Drin swears, scrabbles, swings his gun towards the thing, knowing it’s beyond his range– the folded claws open up and fire launches itself at him.The blast catches him along his right side, and he’s grateful that he’d swung the gun wide and to the left– but then the pain hits, and he can’t remember what to do with the thing, watching his own body sear and self-destruct.
 If he screams, he can’t hear it.
 If he could call the bees back he would, to his everlasting shame.